 A parent company can be liable for the acts of a subsidiary company's employees?

-The employer is liable for damage to third parties for the acts and omissions of employees in performing their professional activities, except if it is proved that the employer used all reasonable care to prevent damage of this type, or the damage would have occurred irrespective of this care (Article 55, Code of Obligations).
+The employer is liable in tort for damage to third parties due to the acts and/or omissions of employees in performing their professional activities, except if it is proved that the employer used all reasonable care to prevent damage of this type, or the damage would have occurred irrespective of this care (Article 55, Code of Obligations).